renderedtext/fun-registry/README.md

 test "calculate-remotly is able to communicate with remote servers stubbed version" do
   # instead of functions, we can set a stubbed response directly
-  FunRegistry.set!(CalculatorService, :add, 10)
+  FunRegistry.set!(CalculatorService, :add, Calculator.AddResponse.new(result: 10))

   assert calculate_remotly(1, 2) == 10
 end

-test "calculate-remotly passes the correct data to the remo service" do
+test "calculate-remotly passes the correct data to the remote service" do
   # we will store the values in an agent
   {:ok, agent} = Agent.new(fn -> nil end)